Norfolk Yeomanry: Uniforms

 The first uniform adopted for the Norfolk Yeomanry, in 1901, was a relatively simple combination of dark blue patrol jacket, khaki helmet and khaki or dark blue breeches.
 Gorget patches and other facings were canary yellow.
 In 1905 a black leather helmet was adopted for other ranks and an enameled aluminum one for officers.
 After this date all ranks wore a yellow horse-hair plume for parade.
 With King George as Colonel-in Chief and the King of Norway as Honorary Lt-Colonel, the Norfolk Yeomanry achieved a higher public profile than most yeomanry units and a special levee-dress uniform combining both dragoon and lancer features was authorized for officers.
 After 1914 the standard khaki service and (subsequently battledress) became normal wear, although the combination of blue and yellow survived in items such as the officer' field service cap.

 Memorial

 The regimental war memorial in Norwich Cathedral bears the names of 196 officers and men of the Norfolk Yeomanry who died during the First World War.
-The Muckleburgh Collection at Weybourne in Norfolk, has displays of Norfolk Yeomanry memorabilia.
+The Muckleburgh Collection at Weybourne, Norfolk, has displays of Norfolk Yeomanry memorabilia.